routerlogln.com

 How to Use the Netgear Router Without Internet Access?

-• Launch a web browser and go to http://192.168.1.1 or http://routerlogin.net.
+• Open a web browser and navigate to either http://routerlogin.net or http://192.168.1.1.

 Final Thoughts